clausreinke/netedit/js/README.txt

 PLEASE NOTE: this code is not in release state - it was partly a means for
              me to learn about writing an interactive SVG/in-browser application, partly a feasibility study.
-I've just converted my old darcs repo to git, to make it easier to access.
-A quick status check (see below) shows that the new IE9 has fitted right in to the APIs I coded against, which is nice, but all the browsers, including those I originally tested with, no longer run the full code as they used to (hopefully just minor API evolution, but still disappointing, after less than a year).
+I converted my old darcs repo to git, to make it easier to access.
+A quick status check (see below) shows that modern browsers have fitted right in to the APIs I coded against, which is nice, though some features still need modifications for mobile/touch use.

              I plan to fix the features gone missing, so that the editor will be basic but useable once again, but have not yet decided how take